Weddings and Special Events

 Saint John's Church

 Marshall Gold Discovery State Historic Park is graced with the presence of a great church dating from the mid-1850s.
 Saint John’s has a wonderful feel to it, and is a popular choice among couples looking for a historical or rustic setting for their wedding.
 The church is in close range to some excellent reception locations.
-Saint John’s is available year round for weddings or other services and reserving the church is easy and affordable.
+Saint John’s seats 65 and is available year round for weddings or other services, and reserving the church is easy and affordable.

-Note: Saint John's church is a historic building, built in the 1850's and has no ADA (Americans Disability Act) accessibility.
-There are no restrooms, heaters or air conditioners located in the church either.
+Note: Saint John's church is an historic building, built in the 1850's and has no ADA (Americans Disability Act) accessibility.
+There are no restrooms, heaters or air conditioners located in the church.

-If you would like to make an appointment to view one of the churches or receive a Wedding Packet please contact the park Special Event Coordinator at (530) 295-2174 or firstname.lastname@example.org.
-Or, you may visit the Gold Discovery Park Association's website (our non-profit organization) to download our wedding packet.
+If you would like to make an appointment to view St. John's or receive a Wedding Packet, please contact the park Special Event Coordinator at (530) 295-2174 or Jerrie.Beard@parks.ca.gov.
+Or, you may visit the Gold Discovery Park Association's website (our non-profit organization) to download our wedding packet www.marshallgold.com.

 History of Saint John's Church